Wiping the Slate Clean

 Y’all Come on Along

 With my slate clean, I’m focusing on one thing: getting IN THE NAME OF MISSISSIPPI into the hands of a publisher.
 Okay, two things.
 I also want to get folks excited about reading this book.
 I’m still gathering reader feedback, so it’s fluid.
-But here’s a brief synopsis:
+But here’s the opening sentence of the synopsis:

 A groundbreaking lawsuit for civil rights reparations upends the lives of everyone it touches.